The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 Functions

-Also, when flexing, the ligaments relax, and this makes it possible not only to turn the lower leg, but also to make rotational and circular movements.
+Also, when bending, the ligaments relax, and this makes it possible not only to turn the lower leg, but also to perform rotational and circular movements.

 Bone components